dotnet/AspNetCore.Docs/aspnetcore/performance/diagnostic-tools.md

 [PerfView](https://github.com/Microsoft/perfview) is a performance analysis tool created by the .NET team specifically for diagnosing .NET performance issues.
 PerfView allows analysis of CPU usage, memory and GC behavior, performance events, and wall clock time.

-You can learn more about PerfView and how to get started with [PerfView video tutorials](https://channel9.msdn.com/Series/PerfView-Tutorial) or by reading the user's guide available in the tool or [on GitHub](https://github.com/Microsoft/perfview).
+For more about PerfView, see the user's guide available in the tool or [on GitHub](https://github.com/Microsoft/perfview).

 ## Windows Performance Toolkit